 |Prices from||£53 per month|

 Virgin's V6 box is, in short, unmatched.
 We're not going to say unrivalled, because Sky's 2TB Sky Q box can match it blow-for-blow, and has twice as much storage space, but then the V6 comes free with every Virgin Media TV and broadband bundle deal, whereas Sky's 2TB box will cost you an extra £200, paid upfront.
 Because of that, there's really no contest.
+V6 wins.

 The V6 has a slightly stumpier profile than the Sky Q – it wants you to know it's there.
 It allows you to record six channels while you watch a seventh (seriously, who's ever going to do this?).
 And it's even capable of putting out 4K content, if you have access to it and a 4K TV.
-It also allows you to install apps on it like Netflix and Amazon Prime (unlike Sky), which means it'll happily become the only TV box you ever need.
+It also allows you to install apps on it like Netflix and Amazon Prime (unlike Sky), which means it'll happily become the only TV box you need.

 Same goes for Sky's movie service: Sky Cinema.
 Not quite as expensive as Sky Sports (nothing is as expensive as Sky Sports), Sky Cinema gives you access to over 1,500 films at any given time, spread over 11 channels, with most available to watch any time you like on catch-up.
 It's a hell of a lot of movies, and well worth the money, but if you already subscribe to Netflix and/or Amazon Prime, perhaps somewhat less so.

 BT Sport has the rights to quite a lot of essential sporting events, including but my no means limited to Premier League and Champions League football.
-You can add it on to any Virgin TV package or bundle, but if you plump for Full House or better, you're going to get it thrown in for free.
+You can add it on to any Virgin TV package or bundle, but if you plump for Bigger Bundle or better, you're going to get it thrown in for free.
 Well, in the sense that you won't pay for it separately, since these packages are more expensive off the bat.